ygCoconut/mAP_3Dvolume/README.md

 - There is a variety of flags that you can use.
 The most important flags are probably -ph and -ps.
 Choose -ps if you already computed the scores, otherwise you can use -ph to feed the tool with your output layer heatmap.
 - In our model output, each voxel has 3 score/affinity values.
 For this reason, the average instance score is calculated in a way that might not be compatible with your model output.
 Feel free to adapt the score function.
 - Make sure you have converted your semantic segmentation to instance segmentation.
 Even if all instances have the same category ID, each instance needs a different ID.
 One way to do it is with skimage.measure.label() (connected components).
+- The main branch is running with python 3.7, the legacy branch is running with python 2.7

 ## Requirements:
 - You can use one of the following two commands to install the required packages: